 Goals: A leadership role in Chinese PE or VC focusing on consumer goods following a stint in private equity in the US.

-Goals: Join a young clean-energy venture still in growth phase, leading its business development.
+Goals: Join a similar, young clean-energy venture still in growth phase, leading its business development.

-Sandeep: An Indian male working in global supply chain IT.
+- Sandeep: An Indian male working in global supply-chain and IT consulting.

 Goals: Strategy consulting, with focus on pharma manufacturing.